 Even though this was an experiment performed on the ESnet, their regular network speeds won’t be that fast.

-The experiment was done on a tested network in ideal conditions with the best hardware as it possibly can be.
+The experiment was done on a tested network in ideal conditions with the best hardware possible can be.

-This means all the equipment were working at their highest capacity.
+This means all the equipment was working at its highest capacity.
 And it would be risky and very expensive, considering the amount of power to run it at full capacity 24/7.

 The experiment was just a proof of concept that the ESnet network is capable of very high speeds.